 14. Convict Cichlid

-The convict cichlid only reaches around 5 inches when fully grown, but this is still large enough to avoid being eaten by a Jack Dempsey cichlid.
-They can be quite aggressive, but are suitable tank mates for other aggressive and territorial fish.
-They can live up to 10 years in captivity, and they are one of the most popular cichlids year after year, typically coming in only behind the Oscar and angelfish.
+The Convict Cichlid only reaches around 5 inches when fully grown, but this is still large enough to avoid being eaten by a Jack Dempsey cichlid.
+They can be quite aggressive but are usually suitable tank mates for other territorial fish.
+They can live up to 10 years in captivity, and they are one of the most popular cichlids year after year, typically coming in only behind the Oscar and Angelfish.

 15. Pearl Cichlid

-Male pearl cichlids can reach upwards of 9 inches in length, but females tend to stay closer to 4–5 inches.
-They feature beautiful colors and patterning, making them a standout inhabitant to your Jack Dempsey’s tank.
-They are territorial and aggressive fish, but can be quite interesting to watch as they dig through the substrate.
-You may also see the pearl cichlid referred to as the pearl eartheater.
+Male Pearl Cichlids can reach upwards of 9 inches in length, but females tend to stay closer to 4–5 inches.
+They feature beautiful colors and patterning, making them a standout inhabitant in your Jack Dempsey’s tank.
+They are territorial and aggressive fish but can be quite interesting to watch as they dig through the substrate.
+You may also see the Pearl Cichlid referred to as the Pearl Eartheater.